White Widow Strain - Everything you need to know & more!

 White Widow is very cheap.
 It’s about $8 a gram in Amsterdam, and even cheaper in California if you can even find it there.
-Although it’s not that popular right now, White Widow and other landraces will definitely experience a comeback, when people realise that 35% THC dankenstein strains aren’t as good for you.
+Although it’s not that popular right now, White Widow and other landrace strains will definitely experience a comeback, when people realize that 35% of THC dankenstein strains may not be that great for you.

 Making edibles is very easy.
-Simply decarboxylate your weed first, then mix it with a fat or an oil.
-You can also use your leftover buds from your vaporiser, known as already vaped bud.
+Simply decarboxylate your weed first, then mix it with a fat or oil.
+You can also use your leftover buds from your vaporizer, known as already vaped bud or AVP.
 This is actually perfectly decarbed weed and is ready to go for your edible adventure.

 Glistening trichomes on this White Widow flower.
 Photo: @christoffegardens